Chapter 28 : Running and Hypocrites

-“I don’t think I’ll have legs for another practice of running on this icy death trap,” I reply, motioning with my left hand towards the bleachers we’ve spent the past 4 practices on.
+“I don’t think I’ll have legs for another practice of running on this icy death trap,” I reply, motioning with my left hand towards the bleachers we’ve spent parts of the past 4 practices on.

 “My point exactly,” George says, grabbing my left hand easily in his.
 “Now give me your other hand.”

 I give in and take his right hand.
 “Do I actually have to stand up though?
 I’m not sure I’ll be able to.”

 He shakes his head and pulls me to my feet, which feel much like Jell-O rather than legs that are supposed to support my weight.
 George seems to sense that as he pauses at this point, keeping both of my hands in his.
 He looks at me until I look him in the eyes.